kman0001/tubesync-plex/entrypoint/README.md

 ### Notes

 * Only the mounted Plex library folder (`/your/plex/library`) needs **write/delete permission** for NFO updates.
+* `volumes`: maps host directories into the container for access to media and configuration files; `WATCH_DIR1`, `WATCH_DIR2`, etc. specify which directories inside the container should be monitored for `.nfo` file changes.
+* `WATCH_DIR1`, `WATCH_DIR2`, etc. can be added as needed, but each corresponding host folder must also be included in the `volumes` section.
 * The container runs in the foreground; it is recommended to use a process manager (like Docker Compose) to keep it running.